kdrag0n/protonaosp.kdrag0n.dev/docs/developers/details/performance.md

 - Android resource loading
 - ZIP archives

-This speeds up screenshot saving by 16% on the Pixel 5 and likely contributes to the faster cold app launches as well.
+Combined with other improvements, this speeds up screenshot saving by 16% on the Pixel 5 and likely contributes to the faster cold app launches as well.

 ### Bionic libc

 Bionic libc includes string and memory routines used by nearly every process on Android.
-We optimized these by porting them from Arm's [arm-optimized-routines](https://github.com/ProtonAOSP/android_bionic/commit/61f715c4f) project.
+We use more optimized versions of these commonly-used functions by porting them from Arm's [arm-optimized-routines](https://github.com/ProtonAOSP/android_bionic/commit/61f715c4f) project.

 ### Global ThinLTO